 When you were a kid, did your grandma ever have a tin of assorted cookies at Christmas?
-Did you ever dig through the tin, to find that one cookie that was your favorite?
+And did you ever dig through the tin to find that one cookie that was your favorite?

 I sure did, and my favorite was always the one with the raspberry jam in the middle.

-I haven’t had those cookies in YEARS, so this season, I made sure to include my version of healthy thumbprint cookies in our annual cookie tradition!
+I haven’t had those jam cookies in YEARS, so this season, I made sure to include my version of healthy thumbprint cookies in our annual cookie-baking tradition!

-I’m pretty sure those cookies didn’t use REAL jam… they were kind of glue-y and my grandma had that tin on her table for WAAAAY longer than jam should be left unrefrigerated, LOL.
+I’m pretty sure those thumb print cookies my grandma made didn’t use REAL jam… they were kind of gluey, and my grandma had that tin on her table for WAAAAY longer than jam should be left unrefrigerated.

 And I’m pretty sure we can all agree that any cookie you find in a Christmas tin at TJ Maxx or Marshalls is probably not going to be the healthiest cookie, right?